 Dr Lorna Ryan

-Lorna Ryan joined the Centre for Comparative Social Surveys in May 2008 as a Research Manager for the ESS Infrastructure Preparatory Phase.
+Lorna Ryan joined the European Social Survey (ESS) in May 2008 as a Research Manager for the ESS Infrastructure Preparatory Phase.
 Previously she was a Senior Researcher at National University of Ireland Galway (2004-2006) and a Development Centre Research Manager (social science) at Dublin Institute of Technology (2000-2003).

 She has been involved in EU social and research programmes (ESF & Framework Programmes) since 1994 in research, management and gender expert capacities.